"Blizzard of the century" kills dozens but conditions expected to improve

 The perfect storm of fierce snow squalls, howling wind and sub-zero temperatures forced the cancelation of more than 15,000 U.S. flights in recent days, including nearly 4,000 on Monday, according to tracking site Flightaware.com, with Southwest Airlines particularly hard-hit.

-Buffalo -- a city in Erie County in northwestern New York that's no stranger to foul winter weather -- is the epicenter of the crisis, buried under staggering amounts of snow.
-The death toll there was at least 27 Tuesday morning, according to a CBS News tally.
+Buffalo — a city in Erie County in northwestern New York that's no stranger to foul winter weather — is the epicenter of the crisis, buried under staggering amounts of snow.
+The death toll there was at least 27 Tuesday morning.

 Speaking at a news conference Monday, Erie County executive Mark Poloncarz said the county's death toll would probably surpass the one from Buffalo's infamous blizzard of 1977, when nearly 30 people died.